 If traveling with minors, fill out a form for each child, providing a copy of their birth certificate, a copy of the parent or guardian's passport who completed the form, and a notarized consent from the other parent or guardian.

-The visa photo requirements are as follows: two 3.5x4.5 cm photos of good color quality with a gray or white background, showing at least 70% of your face, taken within six months of the application.
+The visa photo requirements are as follows: two 3.5x4.5 cm photos of good color quality with a gray or white background, showing at least 70% of your face, taken within six months before submitting the application.

 You must also attach a consent form to the processing of your personal data to your visa application.
 Minors' consent forms should be signed by their official representatives.

-You can submit your visa application to some of the Maltese Embassy's visa centers either personally or through a proxy.
+You can submit a package of documents for your visa application to some of the Maltese Embassy's visa centers either personally or through a proxy.
 In the latter case, you'll need to provide a power of attorney.

 A short-term visa for Malta usually takes up to 5 working days to process and is valid for up to 1 month.
 The actual length of your stay will depend on your flight and hotel reservation dates, as well as any dates mentioned in an invitation.

-The standard Schengen visa lets you stay in the zone for 90 days within a six-month period.
+The standard Schengen visa allows you to stay in the Schengen area for 90 days during a six-month period.
 You can calculate your stay using a special calculator on the EU Ministry of Internal Affairs' website.

-Visa application fees include a one-time consular fee of 60 euros and a service fee, which are non-refundable if your visa application is rejected.
+Visa application fees include a one-time consular fee of 60 euros and a service fee, which are non-refundable if your visa application is refused.
 Some applicants are exempt from the consular fee.

 Please remember that each visitor to Malta must complete a registration card during the flight, and this includes children recorded in their parents' passports.

 If your passport expires or is damaged, your valid visa, including a study visa for Malta, will not be transferred to the new passport.
-You'll have to submit the usual set of documents in accordance with the chosen visa category to the visa department.
+You'll have to submit the standard package of documents according to the chosen visa category to the visa department.